 Stress And How It Connects To Addiction

 Though experts are still learning all the ways by which biofeedback works, one common denominator appears to be stress.
-Many of the conditions which biofeedback works best on, including substance abuse and co-occurring mental health disorders, are circumstances brought about or aggravated by stress.
+Biofeedback can address many conditions, including substance use and co-occurring mental health disorders.
+These conditions tend to be circumstances brought about or aggravated by stress.

-Stress is one of the biggest triggers of substance abuse and relapse.
-Learning how to handle stress in a healthy way is a critical component of treatment for drug and alcohol addiction, both during and after treatment.
+Stress is one of the biggest triggers of substance use and relapse.
+Learning how to handle stress healthily is a critical component of treatment for drug and alcohol addiction, both during and after treatment.

-For an individual with a substance use disorder, drugs or alcohol often become a means to reduce this stress and to avoid coping with the issue at hand.
-Biofeedback therapy sessions can help a person learn to regulate stress and moderate their reactions to people, places, and circumstances which could trigger substance abuse.
+For an individual with a substance use disorder, drugs or alcohol often become a means to reduce this stress and avoid coping with the issue at hand.
+Biofeedback therapy sessions can help a person learn to regulate stress and moderate their reactions to people, places, and circumstances that could trigger substance use.

 Understanding A Biofeedback Session